tousborne/pex/README.md

 ### Ideas
-The idea behind the program is to be able to tune the number of downloading and executing goroutines in order to maximize the thoroughput on a given set of hardware.
+The idea behind the program is to be able to tune the number of downloading and executing goroutines in order to maximize the throughput on a given set of hardware.
 The downloading threads push their downloaded image data to a buffer that the parsing threads can pull from.
-The downloading threads also form an ad-hoc buffer as they will hold the image data in memory if the buffer pipeline is full.
-Anecdotally, using the provided limits of 512M and 1 CPU in a cgroup yielded performace results that indicated the CPU was a severe bottleneck, but I have a pretty good internet connection and my test data may not have been representative of the real world.
+The downloading threads can also form an ad-hoc buffer as they will hold the image data in memory if the buffer pipeline is full.
+Anecdotally, using the provided limits of 512M and 1 CPU in a CGroup yielded performance results that indicated the CPU was a severe bottleneck, but I have a pretty good internet connection and my test data may not have been representative of the real world.

 Possible optimizations include:
 * Parsing an evenly divided subset of every image (such as every 10th pixel), then running